-As I’ve told you before, during the Warsaw Revolt, we were lined up for one mission, not to bomb concentration camps, but to drop supplies in Warsaw to aid the rebels against the German Army.
+As I’ve told you before, during the Warsaw Revolt we were lined up for one mission, not to bomb concentration camps, but to drop supplies in Warsaw to aid the rebels against the German Army.
 There’s over 100,000 people hiding in those sewers, a great many of them Jews.
 We were literally lined up with the props turning and we’d gotten shots for the bubonic plague and cholera.

 They called it off because Stalin was opposed to us landing in Russia.
 Poland was too far for one mission [to and from England] so we would have had to land in Russia.
 Stalin calls Roosevelt and says your planes can’t land in Russia.
-The Russians sat outside the city and waited for the Germans to kill everyone off.
+Instead the Russians sat outside the city and waited for the Germans to kill everyone off.

 There was a purchasing agent down at Christiana Hospital for many years, he got his leg cut off during the Warsaw revolt, that I knew well.

 THE HUMAN IMPACT OF WAR

 Did you know James Connor [Wilmington resident, from East Side, St. Mary’s grade school) the lone local resident to win the Medal of Honor?

 Yes.
 I knew him well.
 Before the war he was a big fighter and was always getting into fights.
 But when he came back he was quite subdued.
 They gave him a job working at the VA Hospital that opened around 1950 or so and I sold him supplies…..was very subdued.
 The opposite of what he was like pre-war.

 That’s how it was.
 Guys either became very subdued.
 Or they went crazy.
 I think the being subdued part is worse, more dangerous because if someone Is openly crazy at least you know what they’re dealing with.
 But the quiet ones, something can be simmering under the surface and you really don’t know, they can just explode.

 How did participating in World War Two effect you, despite the horrible things you experienced?